Car problems tend to be more straightforward than people problems. But people problems don’t have to be so bad for auto mechanics.

 Viewing it as an opportunity, your response might sound like this: “Thanks for letting me know.
 What kind of coffee do you like?”
 This type of response is inviting to a customer.

-Customer feedback can be a great source of problems… but it also can be a lake of opportunities to delight your customers and build loyalty.
+Customer feedback can seem harsh sometimes, but it also can be a source of opportunities to delight your customers and build loyalty.

 Take, for example, the incredible story of Jim Shukys, the owner of Jimyz Automotive in Streetsboro, Ohio.

 Shukys caused quite the Internet sensation when someone on the anonymous social network Reddit posted a photo of a handwritten card received from Jim Shukys.